marcabeer/Nonrandom_missing_data_in_population_genetics/README.md

 However, you might notice that the distortion of relationships between populations in PC space is much greater than the distortion we observed with random missing data at the same overall missing data rate (i.e., Panel B).
-Indeed, even 40% random missing data leads to less distortion relative to the true patterns in the full dataset.
+Indeed, even 40% random missing data appears to result in less distortion relative to the true patterns in the full dataset.
 In particular, because the nonrandom missing data affected populations 2 and 4, they now appear more similar (i.e. closer together) along PC2.
 Note that the